lexibank/tlopo/out/vol3/chapter7.md

 ### 4.2.
 Cinnamomum spp., wild cinnamon (Lauraceae)

 Trees of the genus Cinnamomum grow to 30 m.
 They are known for their barks, which are widely processed to make spices and to extract essential oils.
-Only one of the items in the cognate set supporting POc &ast;m (wJaso(q)u 'Cinnamomum sp.' includes a species-level identification within the genus Cinnamomum: Lou moso is glossed as C. xanthoneuron, a 'wild cinnamon'.
+Only one of the items in the cognate set supporting POc _&ast;(m,mʷ)aso(q)u_ 'Cinnamomum sp.' includes a species-level identification within the genus Cinnamomum: Lou _moso_ is glossed as C. xanthoneuron, a 'wild cinnamon'.
 This is not one of the three species that provide commercial cinnamon bark,[^6] but one of two tree species exploited by German traders on the north coast of New Guinea under German colonial rule and into the 1930s for their essential oils.
 The other was not a Cinnamomum species but Cryptocarya aromatica (syn.
 C. massoy, Massoia aromatica), and there was much confusion as to which oil came from the bark of which tree.
 The oils from these two species are known as lawag oil and massoia oil.[^7] It is possible that Mager's gloss of the Bing and Gedaged reflexes as Cryptocarya aromatica reflects this confusion and that the intended denotatum was Cinnamomum xanthoneuron.
-At any rate, it seems likely that POc &ast;m (wJaso(q)u did indeed denote C. xanthoneuron.
+At any rate, it seems likely that POc _&ast;(m,mʷ)aso(q)u_ did indeed denote C. xanthoneuron.
 The fragrance of C. xanthoneuron (and/or Cryptocarya aromatica) bark was known to the traditional residents of north New Guinea and the Bismarcks, as Mager (19 52: 204) reports in his gloss of the Gedaged and Bing items,

 > The bark is used a great deal in sorcery.
 It is chewed and spit [sic] out into the face of the spirits, so as to drive them away.
 A piece of bark is carried in the net bag to keep evil spirits from harming the child.

 [Arentz et al.](../references.md#source-Arentzetal1989) ([1989](../references.md#source-Arentzetal1989): 92) also report that on New Britain the bark is consumed as a medicine against fever and stomach pain.

-POc &ast;m (wJaso(q)u has cognates in the languages of Java: Sundanese maŋsoi, Javanese masoyi, masogi, Madurese masoji, all denoting massoia oil rather than a tree species.
+POc _&ast;(m,mʷ)aso(q)u_ has cognates in the languages of Java: Sundanese _maŋsoi_, Javanese _masoyi_, _masogi_, Madurese _masoji_, all denoting massoia oil rather than a tree species.
 The species label 'massoy' and the term 'massoia' are probably derived from the Javanese term, but, as a result of the confusion between the two oils, are applied to Cryptocarya aromatica, syn. massoy, and its essential oil, rather than to Cinnamomum xanthoneuron.
-It seems likely, incidentally, that Are masoyi (fort masou) is a borrowing, perhaps indirectly, from Javanese, rather than a directly inherited reflex of &ast;m (wJaso(q)u.[^8]
+It seems likely, incidentally, that Are _masoɣi_ (for †_masou_) is a borrowing, perhaps indirectly, from Javanese, rather than a directly inherited reflex of _&ast;(m,mʷ)aso(q)u_.[^8]

 <a id="p-192"></a>

 The reflexes of POc &ast;(m,mʷ)aso(q)u reveal a further set of complications. ([Blust 1981a](../references.md#source-Blust1981a)) glosses the Lou and Nauna terms 'Cananga odorata' (§5.2), rather than a Cinnamomum species, and this is also the gloss of the Meso-Melanesian reflexes.
-Fijian has two terms: Bauan maoou 'wild cinnamon, Cinnamomum sp.' and Bauan makosoi/Wayan makosoi, both 'Cananga odorata'.
-The latter appear to be metathesised forms of a PCP compound &ast;(m,mʷ)aso-koi 'perfume tree, Cananga odorata'.
-9 This raises the possibility that POc &ast;(m,mʷ)aso(q)u denoted C. odorata as well as cinnamon, i.e. that it denoted a taxon of perfumed trees.
-PCP then seems to have distinguished between &ast;m(w)aso 'cinnamon' and &ast;m(w)aso-koi 'C. odorata'.
+Fijian has two terms: Bauan _maðou_ 'wild cinnamon, Cinnamomum sp.' and Bauan _makosoi_ / Wayan _mākosoi_, both 'Cananga odorata'.
+The latter appear to be metathesised forms of a PCP compound _&ast;(m,mʷ)aso-koi_ 'perfume tree, Cananga odorata'.[^9] This raises the possibility that POc _&ast;(m,mʷ)aso(q)u_ denoted C. odorata as well as cinnamon, i.e. that it denoted a taxon of perfumed trees.
+PCP then seems to have distinguished between _&ast;m(w)aso_ 'cinnamon' and _&ast;m(w)aso-koi_ 'C. odorata'.

 The possibility that there was such a taxon is strengthened by an observation by Will McClatchey (pers. comm.) that the quote from Mager above could also be applied to the Fijian and Western Polynesian use of C. odorata.

-The Meso-Melanesian forms below, apparently reflecting Proto Meso-Melanesian &ast;mud(e)u (rather than t&ast;moso(u)) are problematic.
+The Meso-Melanesian forms below, apparently reflecting Proto Meso-Melanesian _&ast;mud(e)u_ (rather than †_&ast;moso(u)_) are problematic.
 They may reflect a Proto Meso-Melanesian borrowing or a non-cognate chance resemblance.

 <table>
 <tr>